epavlov/stock-json-reader/README.md

 Concept of an stock data reader app.

-Data is being pulled from Google Finance, i.e. “https://www.google.com/finance/info?q=GM”
+Data is being pulled from Google Finance (https://www.google.com/finance/info?q=GM)

 Result is parsed as JSON and displayed to user.